 The best is Instagram Reels, which offers a lot of the same editing options for creating videos as TikTok, including cool transitions and special effects.

 The Triller app focuses on letting you create professional-looking music videos quickly and without a load of technical skill.
-It is also focussed on finding new talent, which is one of the things we loved about TikTok.
+It is also focused on finding new talent, which is one of the things we love about TikTok.
 With 23 million users already, Triller is quickly becoming the next hot thing.

 If what you love most about TikTok is the filters that you can play with to make your own films, Likee has more options than you are likely to find anywhere else.
 The only downside with the app is that it has a built-in time limit, after which you need to take a break, but that can be a good thing.

 Ideal for fans of TikTok’s lip-synching challenges, this app also lets you record yourself mouthing along to some of the best audio tracks on the net, and see how others are doing it.

 Called the Indian answer to TikTok, it copies just enough of TikTok that it feels familiar and easy to use, but you can do lots of extra things such as see news headlines and even play games.
 More popular in India than in other parts of the world at the moment, its monetization options are sure to be interesting to many users.